A WEEK-END TRIP TO BRUGES (BELGIUM)

 Getting Here

-We took the InterCity (IC) train from the Brussels Midi Station to Bruges.
-Tickets are very economical at just €14.40 each way or €15.80 for a week-end return.
-I researched tickets and the transiting process on Seat61.com and we still got a little lost at the Brussels train station.
 We bought our tickets when we arrived from London on the Eurostar from the blue kiosks in the station.
 There was no platform listed on the ticket we printed so we ended up walking around until we found someone that could help us.
-I highly recommend checking www.belgiantrain.be for times and platforms, we did this on the return trip and it worked great!
+I highly recommend checking www.belgiantrain.be for times and platforms, we did this on the return trip and it worked great.
+Download the app before your trip so you’re ready to go.

-Once you arrive at the the train station in Bruges, you have several options on how to get into the city center:
+Once you arrive at the train station in Bruges, you have several options on how to get into the city center:

 • Walk: The walk into city center is about 20 minutes